greenrobotllc/adserver/README.md

 ## Steps to install:
 0. You must use PHP 7.1 or greater.
 Make a new folder to put the code:
 `mkdir adserver`

 1. Git clone the adserver code from Github: https://github.com/greenrobotllc/adserver:
 `cd adserver; git clone https://github.com/greenrobotllc/adserver`.

 2. Run php composer to install the components:
 `php composer.phar install --no-scripts`
 `mkdir bootstrap/cache`
 `php composer.phar install`

-Change your username and password from the default
-3. Edit database/seeds/UsersTableSeeder.php with your preferred email and password.
+3. Change your username and password from the default: Edit database/seeds/UsersTableSeeder.php with your email and password.
+I would like if someone were to make this part easier.

 4. In the project folder, move .env.example to .env and fill in your database credentials:
 `cp .env.example .env`

--Create the adserver database.
+5. Create the adserver database.
 I used Sequel Pro on Mac OS X.

 -Migrate the database.
 Run:
 `php artisan migrate`
 `php artisan db:seed`